-THE FACT is that most clinic’s consents/agreements will not protect them.
+THE FACT is that most clinics’ consents/agreements will not protect them.
 Most clinics and laboratories have not properly revised their storage agreements to accurately keep up with changes in case law and technology, leaving them vulnerable to legal disputes.
-Death, divorce or separation of couples or individuals can pull your clinic into a lawsuit, even when you think you dotted all the “i”s and crossed all of the “t”s.
+Death, divorce, or separation of couples or individuals can pull your clinic into a lawsuit, even when you think you dotted all the “i”s and crossed all of the “t”s.
 We all know of lawsuits that have been settled quietly and effectively, but we also know of colleagues who have appeared on the front page of the newspaper or the six o’clock news.
 There’s no protection from bad press, and it is hard to recover from.

 THE MYTH is that when the tanks in the lab fill up, we can add another tank.

 THE FACT is very few laboratories were designed and built to accommodate the number of embryos they are now storing; likewise, few inventory management programs are capable of keeping up with the extra demands of large embryo storage especially with the added regulations placed on clinics by the FDA and state oversight.
-Adequate expansion of alarm systems, as well as floor space quickly becomes a limiting factor which negatively impacts a clinic’s ability to continue to offer safe storage.
+Adequate expansion of alarm systems, as well as floor space quickly becomes a limiting factor that negatively impacts a clinic’s ability to continue to offer safe storage.
 Tanks become filled with abandoned embryos, leaving less room to adequately and safely inventory and manage embryos in storage for currently active patients.
-This “overflow” increases the chance for errors to occur as well as increasing the general liability of storing large numbers of embryos.
+This “overflow” increases the chance for errors to occur as well as increases the general liability of storing large numbers of embryos.
 Computer records quickly become out of date and it’s difficult to keep up with all the associated data.
 Many records for older specimens have been sent to off-site storage, making access to this information limited.
-Add on top of this the growing number of oncology patients banking their tissues for extended time periods as well as more and more young career minded women banking oocytes and/or embryos for many years and you have a storage issue which is sure to increase faster than clinics and laboratories can adapt to manage.
+Add on top of this the growing number of oncology patients banking their tissues for extended time periods as well as more and more young career-minded women banking oocytes and/or embryos for many years and you have a storage issue that is sure to increase faster than clinics and laboratories can adapt to manage.

 THE MYTH is that a clinic can provide storage for 2-5 years then require patients to find a long-term storage facility.